MattJBorowski1991/SparseMoE/prof/md/run7/ncu_details.md

 INT4 and FP8 exhibit markedly higher Executed Instructions Per Clock Active (~2.3) compared to INT8 and FP16 (~1.0).
 For INT4 (blue), the Arithmetic Logical Unit (ALU) dominates — accounting for almost 50% of elapsed cycles, reflecting the dense integer compute workload.
 The `XU` pipe (responsible for sin, cos, square root and int-to-float/float-to-int conversions) shows a large spike for FP8 (orange) — 23% of peak versus ~0–1% for all other variants.
-Across the remaining pipe types, FP8 maintains the highest overall utilisation, a consequence of conversion overhead rather than mma compute throughput.
+Across the remaining pipe types, FP8 maintains a high overall utilisation, a consequence of conversion overhead rather than mma compute throughput.

 ![Quantizations - Compute Workload](../../images/run7/sparse_moe_quantizations_compute_workload.jpg)